stjet/ming-wm/docs/window-likes/terminal.md

 In STDIN mode, any keys typed followed by the 'enter' key will send those keys to the command's STDIN, if it is still running.
 To escape STDIN mode, use the `esc` key.

+### Sudo

+To get sudo to read from stdin, the `-S` option will need to be used (eg, `sudo -S ls`).
+Also, the password prompt will not show since the terminal is line-buffered.
+Just switch to STDIN mode, type in the password and hit enter.

 ## Copy / Paste

 This window-like supports the paste [shortcut](../system/shortcuts.md) (`Alt+P`) if in INPUT or STDIN mode.